 Subway President of Marketing Regrets Saying There’s No Such Thing As Bad Publicity

-Responding to a reporter’s question regarding statements made in 2005 in which Subway President of marketing Martin Porter is quoted as saying, “There’s no such thing as bad publicity,” Porter on Wednesday said, “I can firmly say that I regret those remarks.”
+Responding to a reporter’s question regarding statements made in 2005 in which Subway President of marketing is quoted as saying, “There’s no such thing as bad publicity,” on Wednesday Subway’s President said, “I can firmly say that I regret those remarks.”

-Speaking to a reporter outside of Subway’s corporate offices in Milford, Connecticut, Porter explained further, “At that time, I truly believed in the truth of those words.
+Speaking to a reporter outside of Subway’s corporate offices in Milford, Connecticut, he explained further, “At the time, I truly believed those words.
 In retrospect, however, I should have qualified that statement.”

 The statements Wednesday were an apparent reference to longtime Subway spokesman Jared Fogle, who shot to fame after appearing in commercials for having shed excess pounds by eating nothing but Subway sandwiches.
 Mr. Fogle this week pled guilty to one count of distribution and receipt of child porn and one count of travel to engage in illicit sexual conduct with a minor.

-In a surprise move by the company that stunned many in the industry, Subway severed all affiliation with Fogle.
+In a surprise move by the company, which stunned many in the industry, Subway severed all affiliation with Fogle.